 This prospectus is part of a registration statement that we filed with the SEC using a "shelf" registration process.
-By using a shelf registration statement, the Selling Securityholders may sell up to 39,817,764 shares of Common Stock from time to time in one or more offerings as described in this prospectus.
-We will not receive any proceeds from the sale of Common Stock by the Selling Securityholders.
-This prospectus also relates to the issuance by us of up to 5,454,524 shares of Common Stock upon the exercise of Transaction Warrants.
+By using a shelf registration statement, the Selling Securityholders may sell up to 45,272,288 shares of Common Stock from time to time in one or more offerings as described in this prospectus.
+We will not receive any of the proceeds from such sales of the shares of our Common Stock, except with respect to amounts received by us upon the exercise of the Transaction Warrants.
 We will receive the proceeds from any exercise of the Transaction Warrants for cash.

 We may also file a prospectus supplement or post-effective amendment to the registration statement of which this prospectus forms a part that may contain material information relating to these offerings.
 The prospectus supplement or post-effective amendment, as the case may be, may add, update or change information contained in this prospectus with respect to such offering.
 If there is any inconsistency between the information in this prospectus and the applicable prospectus supplement or post-effective amendment, you should rely on the prospectus supplement or post-effective amendment, as applicable.
-Before purchasing any of the Common Stock, you should carefully read this prospectus and any prospectus supplement and/or post-effective amendment, as applicable, together with the additional information described under "Where You Can Find More Information."
+Before purchasing any of our Common Stock, you should carefully read this prospectus and any prospectus supplement and/or post-effective amendment, as applicable, together with the additional information described under "Where You Can Find More Information."